 Resignation of Chief Operating Officer

-On March 10, 2024, Anthony S. Chan resigned as Chief Operating Officer of Alset Inc. (the "Company"), effective immediately, due to personal reasons.
+On March 10, 2024, Anthony S. Chan resigned as Chief Operating Officer of Alset Inc., effective immediately, due to personal reasons.
 Mr. Chan's resignation is not the result of any disagreement with the Company.
-Mr. Chan remains as a consultant to the Company.